martong/access_private/README.md

 ## Soft Limitations
 * We cannot access nested members, and `static`s.
 Though, this could be implemented by sacrificing usage simplicity.

+## Future
+I think it would be filling a gap if we could have out-of-class friend declarations in C++, though the committee might not agree with me.
+Nevertheless, this can be implemented fairly easy, see https://github.com/martong/clang/tree/out-of-class_friend_attr .